-- 1½ Teaspoon grated Nutmeg
+- 1 ½ Teaspoon Nutmeg grated

-- 1 Teaspoon Cardamom powder
+- 1 Teaspoon Cardamom ground

 - Separate the eggs and place the yolks into a mixing bowl.
 Whisk them and then slowly pour and whisk the yolks into the coconut milk sugar mixture.

 - Sieve your flour into the coconut milk batter and add the grated nutmeg and cardamom powder as well.

 - Grab a square or round pan (I prefer square, size of 9.5 inch length x 5 inch breadth and 2 inch deep) and add 1 tablespoon of clarified butter.
 Place it into the oven for a minute so that the clarified butter melts.
-Take out and pour about 2½ ladles into the pan.
+Take out and pour about 2 - 2 ½ ladles into the pan.
 Allow it to spread evenly.

 - Take it out again and spread ½ Tablespoon clarified butter all over the last layer.
-Then again pour in 2½ ladles full of batter and keep under the grill in the oven until it gets dark and hard (about 18 minutes).
+Then again pour in 2 - 2 ½ ladles full of batter and keep under the grill in the oven until it gets dark and hard (about 18 minutes).